 I just picked up the new 2019 Sequoia SRT Saddle with the Petzl SRT Shoulder Straps.
 The first thing I noticed was how light yet sturdy it felt, compared to my old saddle and all the stuff I loaded onto it.
 Without the extra stuff clipped onto the saddle, the new saddle was similar in weight to the old stripped down Tree Motion (TM) saddle and I’m surprisingly impressed with the rugged yet light weight feel to the new saddle.

 It’s a very solidly built, high quality saddle and the clips are pretty much bullet proof.
 The hardware and materials are exceptional and very lightweight.
 While I leave the leg straps clipped and step through it when putting on and taking off the saddle, the release clips are strong and function very well, as expected.
 The one inch wide bungee straps connecting the leg loops to the waist is a nice feature.
 I adjusted the leg loops to fit around my legs, but the length of the bungee strap hasn’t needed tweaking in my case and there has been no complaints from the leg loops, when it comes to protecting the family jewels.

-Wearing the saddle feels better than the TM, mainly because of the width of the two side-loading waist straps.
+Wearing the saddle feels better than the TM, mainly because of the width of side-loading waist straps.
 With the two adjustable side plates, the waist straps tighten and loosen very nicely when intentionally adjusted, and stay well secured during multiple climbs.
 There’s never any question as to the clipped in straps unintentionally getting looser or becoming undone, because waist strap never disconnects.
-While both ends can be loosened or tightened, they don’t come apart.
-These differences, for me makes the SRT saddle safer and more comfortable, than the TM.
+While both ends can be adjusted looser or tighter, they’ll never come apart.
+This difference makes the SRT saddle more secure and comfortable than the TM, in my opinion.